 NDE AND DEEP LEARNING: FASHION TREND OR THE FUTURE?

-Beate Oswald-Tranta is chair of Automation at the University of Leoben (Mining University of Leoben) in Austria.
+Beate Oswald-Tranta works at the Chair of Automation at the Mining University of Leoben in Leoben, Austria.

 INDUCTIVE THERMOGRAPHY - A NON-DESTRUCTIVE INSPECTION TECHNIQUE